paldhous/ucb/2015/dataviz/md_raw/class4.md

 In this class, we will cover some tips and tricks for finding the data you need online, getting it onto your computer, and how to recognize and clean “dirty” data.
 We will also review some common data formats, and how to convert from one to another.

+### The data we will use today

+Download the data for this session from [here](data/week4.zip), unzip the folder and place it on your desktop.
+It contains the following files:

+- `oil_production.csv` Data on oil production by world region from 2000 to 2014, in thousands of barrels per day, from the [U.S. Energy Information Administration](http://www.eia.gov/cfapps/ipdbproject/iedindex3.cfm?tid=5&pid=53&aid=1&cid=regions,&syid=2000&eyid=2014&unit=TBPD).

+- `ucb_stanford_2014.csv` Data on federal government grants to UC Berkeley and Stanford University in 2014, downloaded from [USASpending.gov](https://www.usaspending.gov/Pages/Default.aspx).

 ### Data portals

 Life is much easier if you can find everything you need in one place.
 The main effort to centralize access to data by the U.S. federal government is [Data.gov](http://www.data.gov/).
 You can search for data from the home page, or follow the [Data](http://catalog.data.gov/dataset) and Topics links from the top menu.

-Be warned, however, that Data.gov is a work in progress, and so far contains just a proportion of the U.S. government’s data.
+Be warned, however, that Data.gov is a work in progress, and does not contain all of the U.S. government’s data.
 Some of the most useful datasets are still only available on the websites of individual federal agencies.
-[FedStats](http://fedstats.sites.usa.gov/) is a good starting point for searching and browsing if you are unsure of which agency may hold the data you're looking for.
+[FedStats](http://fedstats.sites.usa.gov/) has [links to agencies](http://fedstats.sites.usa.gov/agencies/) with with data collections.

 As a data journalist, it is worth familiarizing yourself with the main federal government agencies that have responsibility for the beats you are interested in, and the datasets they maintain.
 Here are some examples of agencies with useful data: